 This config needs to be added under

 Kubecost uses Prometheus recording rules to enable certain product features and to help improve product performance.
 These are recommended additions, especially for medium and large-sized clusters using their own Prometheus installation.
-You can find our recording rules under rules in this values.yaml file.
+You can find the current set of recording rules used in the

 Common issues include the following:

-No valid prometheus config file at ....
+No valid prometheus config file at ...and the init pods hanging.
 We recommend running

 Prometheus throttling – ensure Prometheus isn’t being CPU throttled due to a low resource request.